dylankrish/ancs4linux/README.md

 # ANCS4Linux

+This fork is optimized for Arch Linux, and adds an uninstaller

 > iOS & iPadOS notification service client for GNU/Linux

 This project lets you receive iOS and iPadOS notifications on your Linux desktop/laptop.
 No jailbreak needed.